u1-liquid/openpollslack-i18n/README.md

 # About this fork

-I have make some change to make it more customizable such as Allow choices add by others, Change UI Language, UI Order, Please see detail below.
+I have make some change to make it more customizable such as
+- Allow choices add by others
+- UI Language
+- UI Order (Show/Hide Element you don't want to make it cleaner

+(Please see deatil below)

 ### If I just want to use it without self-host?
 You can use "Add to slack" button [on site](https://siamhos.com/openpollplus/index_plus.html)